Continuing PowerShell Scripts After Reboot - How to do it?

 # Restart the computer (uncomment in actual use)

-When the system starts up, the task triggers, launching PowerShell with the encoded script block as an argument, effectively resuming the script's execution right where you need it to.
+When the system starts up, the task triggers, launching PowerShell with the encoded script block as an argument, effectively resuming the script's execution exactly where you want it to.

 Example 2: Run the Same or Another Script Based on a Registry Key